peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 Time to get creative, say you have two files. 'horse.scala' containing your horse case class and all it's properties, and your brand new 'stable.scala'.
 You want to use the power of this fancy 'AllAutocomplete' plugin but you don't want to go through the hassle of double clicking the 'horse.scala' file in your sidebar and then navigating back to 'stable.scala'.

 You don't have to.
 Once you typed 'Horse' in your 'stable.scala', simply `cmd+alt+down cmd+alt+up` to jump to the definition and jump right back where you were.
-This leaves the 'horse.scala' file open in your editor, therefor filling your autocomplete with all horse related fields and functions.
+This leaves the 'horse.scala' file open in your editor, therefore filling your autocomplete with all horse related fields and functions.
 If only everything in life was this easy..

 ##### Getting a good workflow